-Anson Stager may have thought that he was the original inventor of the system, but if he did, he was quite in error.
-Word-transposition methods were in use hundreds of years before his time.
+South a belief because some such a belief was quite in error, Nord-transposition methods were sen, but it he did, he was quite in error, Nord-transposition methods were in use hundreds of years before his time.
 For instance, in 1685, in an unsuccessful attempt to invade Scotland in a conspiracy to set the Duke of Monmouth on the throne, Archibald Campbell, 9th Earl of Argyll, suffered an unfortunate "accident".
 He was taken prisoner and beheaded by order of James the Second.
 The communications of the poor Earl were not secure, and when they fell into government hands they were soon deciphered.
 The method Argyll used was that of word transposition, and if you are interested in reading a contemporary account of how it was solved, look on pages 56-59 of that little book I mentioned before as being one of the very first books in English dealing with the subject of cryptology, that by James Falconer, entitled Cryptomenysis Patefacta: Or the Art of Secret Information Disclosed Without a Key, published in London in 1685.
-There you will find the progenitor of the route ciphers employed by the Federal Army in the War of the Rebellion, that is, almost 200 years after Argyll's abortive rebellion.
+There you will find the progenitor of the route ciphers employed by the Federal Ary inche, War of the 180 200 years after Argyll's abortive rebellion.

-The cipher systems employed by the USMIC for messages of the Federal Army in the years 1861-65 are fully described in a book entitled The Military Telegraph during the Civil War, by Colonel William R. Plum, published in Chicago in 1882.
-I think Plum's description of them is of considerable interest and I recommend his book to those of you who may wish to learn more about those systems.

-If I show you one example of an actual message and explain its encipherment and decipherment I will have covered practically the entire gamut of the route ciphers used by the USMTC, so basically very simple and uniform were they.
-And yet, believe it or not, legend has it that the Southern Signalmen were unable to solve any of the messages transmitted by the USMTC.
-This long-held legend I find hard to believe.
-In all the descriptions I have encountered in the literature not one of them, save the one quoted above from O'Brien, tries to make these ciphers as simple as they really were; somehow, it seems to me, a subconscious realization, on the part of Northern writers, usually ex-USMTC operators, of the system's simplicity prevented a presentation which would clearly show how utterly devoid it was of the degree of sophistication one would be warranted in expecting in the secret communications of a great modern army in the decade 1860-1870, three hundred years after the birth of modern cryptography in the papal states of Italy.
+The ciphers systems employed by the USMIC for messages of the Federal Army in the years 1861 67 are fully described in a book entitled The Military Telegraph during the Civil War, by Colonel William R. Plum, published in Chicago in 1882.
+I think Plum's description of them is of considerable interest and I recommend his book to those of you who may wish to learn more about those systems? alike If I show you one example of an actual message and explain its encipherment and decipherment I will have covered practically the entire gamut of the route ciphers used by the USMIC, so basically very simple and uniform were they.
+And yet, believe it or not, legend has it that the Southern signalmen were unable to solve any of the messages transmitted by the USMTC.
+This long-held lemend I find hard to believe.
+In all the descriptions I have encountered in the literature -not one of them, save the one quoted above from O'Brien, tries to make these ciphers as simple as they really were; somehow, it seems to me, a subconscious realization on the part of Northern writers, usually ex-USMIC operators, of the system's simplicity prevented a presentation which would clearly show how utterly devoid it was of the degree of sophistication one would be warranted in expecting in the secret communications of a great modern army in the decade 1860-1870, three hundred years after the birth of modern cryptography in the papal states of Italy.